jeysonj2/laravel-base-proyect/AI Agent Context.md

 - We are working with Laravel 12, so all solutions must be adapted to this version.
 If necessary, consult the official Laravel 12 documentation at <https://laravel.com/docs/12.x>.
 - Environment variables are obtained as strings, so explicit casting to other data types is necessary when required.
 - We will communicate in Spanish or English; however, all generated code, along with messages and comments, must be in English to comply with international standards.
-- When adding a new feature, please add the related tests.
+- When adding a new feature, please add the related PHPdoc, Swagger annotations and tests.
-- When modifying a feature, please update the related tests if necessary.
+- When modifying a feature, please update the related PHPdoc, Swagger annotations and tests if necessary.
-- Every time I write "tested and approved" or "probado y aprobado" you will update the `AI Agent Context.md` file with what has been recently done and the `README.md` file if necessary.
+- Every time I write to you (Github Copilot Agent Mode) in your prompt the sentence: `tested and approved` or `probado y aprobado`, you will update the `AI Agent Context.md` file with what has been recently done and the `README.md` file if necessary.

 Please confirm if you are ready to receive the next task.